JadeSleeckx/CreativeCoding_Pixel/README.md

 ## Installation code

-can make this text better: This code has a backend and front end.
-The backend is the server using easyRTC, this is used for making the connection between the 2 users for the videocall and so that the prompts are connected to each other so both have the same question
+This code has a backend and frontend.
+The backend, which is the server using easyRTC, establishes the connection between the two users for the videocall.
+It also ensures that the prompts are connected to each other, so both users have the same question.
+The file 'server.js' utilizes the backend.
+The frontend encompasses everything else, including all the HTML, CSS, and two script files.
+For more information, please refer to the details below.

 ### Front End

 ### Back End